Summeli/summeli.com/_drafts/running-lancache-with-pfsense.md

 ### It's all about dns

 If we don't restart the lanche after changing the pfSense routing schemes we're going to end up with broken dns.
 Even after rebooting and changing we're seeing few dns resolve timeouts.
+Maybe there's not enough bandwidth for dns queries?
 The error log in /logs/error.log if full of these if we don't make the restart.
 Maybe someone with more network experience could explain why the restart is needed.
 I have no idea.
 Maybe some of these connections are still open though different WANs thant the pfSense would like to use, and those connections will fail.

 ´´´